 I really enjoyed this interview with Niraj as he shared some practical tips and demonstrated a breathing technique anyone can implement today for stress and anxiety management.

 Special thanks to Niraj for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links

 Find summarised highlights of what we talk about during the interview.

 Use the clickable timestamp links to jump direct to those points in the audio:

 [00:19] – Introducing, Niraj Naik, a qualified pharmacist and holistic wellness expert.
 Niraj became known as The Renegade Pharmacist during his time in the head office of one of the largest supermarket chains in the UK when corporate management considered his idea of a healthy shopping list as too risky for business.

 [00:52] – Niraj doesn’t rely on drugs for his well-being and is very successful at getting people off their medication through diet, lifestyle and pranayama breathwork exercises.
 Today we will focus on breathwork training.
 He explains there are many different styles of breathwork.

 [02:35] – Corporate stress took a toll on Niraj’s health and led to ulcerative colitis.
 He explains how back then his ideas on diet and lifestyle being key to health were not taken seriously and how his swami taught him that the opposite of conventionally held beliefs is true.